stigkj/gradle-dependency-lock-plugin/README.md

       "<group0>:<artifact0>": { "locked": "<version0>", "requested": "<requestedVersion0>", "viaOverride": "<overrideVersion0>" }
     }

-If we include transitive dependencies.
+If we include transitive dependencies these will be included in the file.

     {
       "<directgroup>:<directartifact>": { "locked": "<directversion>", "requested": "<directrequested>" },